-Despite several individual attempts to seek clarifications, no replies were given to any by Britannia Trustees or officials, nor pensions released
+Despite several individual attempts to seek clarifications from senior executives, no replies were given to any by the Britannia Trustees or officials, nor any pensions were released.

 Britannia top brass had carefully chosen their weak and aged victims for their unjust & illegal decisions with impunity, knowingly that the justice system is not only expensive but also operates at a snail's pace.
 Thanks to Britannia's 2003 Directors lack of principles, years of established trust and credibility have taken a thorough merciless beating, along with their corporate ethical values, the legalities being only secondary.
 The current independent directors need to seriously review the policies and corporate values carefully, with their personal morality standards, and not just remain as quiet bystanders, as they have gutlessly been so far.

-The Commissioner of Income Tax in the meanwhile rejected the proposed Fund rule changes requested by the Trustees/BIL after a prolonged Hearing in June 2008, making old rules continue to remain valid.
+The Commissioner of Income Tax in the meanwhile rejected the proposed Fund rule changes requested by the Trustees/BIL after a prolonged Hearing in June 2008 with very strong opposition from the PWA & pensioners, thereby keeping old rules continue to remain valid.
 However, despite this, the Trustees continue to insist with impunity that pensions would only be based on contributions during the fund membership as proposed in the fund rule changes, and not as per the approved fund rules - which cover entire service and not the contributions (being defined benefit scheme)!

-The Pensioners Welfare Association finally approached the City Civil Court at Bangalore in June 2008 regarding the illegality of the Company and Trustees actions, including a plea to replace Trustees with court-appointed neutral Trustees.
+The Pensioners Welfare Association after having failed in their efforts after prolonged discussions with BIL executives finally had no choice other than to approach the City Civil Court at Bangalore before the time limit expired.
+This was done in June 2008 regarding the illegality of the Company and Trustees actions, including a plea to replace Trustees with court-appointed neutral Trustees.
 After a number of Hearings, the Court gave interim orders, pending final decision:

 (1) Forbidding the defendants to alter any Fund Rules (in June 2008), and